estorrs/geoscatter/README.md

 ```
 ![heatmap](/images/earthquakes/all_earthquakes_heatmap.png)

 The heatmap bandwidth can be adjusted.
 Bandwidth controls the *"smoothness"* of the heatmap.
-A larger bandwidth will result in a more homogenous heatmap.
+A larger bandwidth will result in a smoother heatmap.

 Here we zoom in on California and use a bandwidth of 10.0.